Relative Topices

 Solution 1: Remove External Devices and Reboot

-Try forcing a shutdown and performing a CMOS clear to restore the hardware in the device to default settings.
-You can refer to related articles to understand how to clear CMOS:
+- Perform an Embedded Controller (EC Reset) or Real-Time Clock (RTC) reset to restore the hardware in your device to its default state.
+You can refer to the following articles to understand how to clear it:

 Solution 3: Perform BIOS Reset